ludvikpet/Group98_MLOps/README.md

 # Frameworks
 We intend to use the [HuggingFace Transformers](https://github.com/huggingface/transformers) framework.
 We will use a base-model version as a baseline, and see if we can improve performance in a transfer-learning context.
 We plan to use hydra for configurations, and wandb for monitoring experiments.
-We decided against liveshare2 in order to gain more familiarity with git.
+We decided against using the tool Microsoft Live Share in order to gain more familiarity with git.

 # Dataset
 We will use the [banking77](https://huggingface.co/datasets/PolyAI/banking77) dataset consisting of 13083 english-languaged customer service queries with 77 intent labels.